sarahfreeman0/Uncapped_Wine/README.md

 Key Features:

-Automatically evaluates exponential and polynomial (1-6) regression models, with a threshold R-squared value of 0.980.
+The model automatically evaluates exponential and polynomial (1-6) regression models, with a threshold R-squared value of 0.980.
-Accounts for varying initial concentrations to maintain accuracy over different samples.
+It accounts for varying initial concentrations to maintain accuracy over different samples.
 The model works off a standardized Excel format that is uploaded by the user.
 A template containing the experimental data is provided in the repository.
 Achieved Performance: